sapo/Ink/CONTRIBUTING.md

 We're a small team and have other projects in our hands so, we'll try to at least give you some feedback on issues, even if it's just a comment on a maximum of 3 business days.
 Please be patient.

+# Contributing with code

+We'd love to have your contribution so, here's a quick guide:

+1. Fork our repository

 ## JavaScript